danilwhale/CsVoxelMesherExample/README.md

 An example of how to create meshes for a voxel chunk similar to what may be used in block games (minecrafts)

-> Note: i didn't comment anything atm, if i don't forget to do this, i'll do this tomorrow
+> Note: i didn't done anything except rewriting code, maybe in 24 hours i'll do everything else if i don't forget to

 # Building
 To build you need .NET ~~6.0~~ 7.0 SDK